GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

         gcloud compute forwarding-rules list

+    The forwarding rule will disappear when the load balancer is deleted.

 3. Delete the cluster, which deletes the resources used by the cluster, including virtual machines, disks, and network resources.